-An open platform for modular, real-time air traffic management research
+An open framework for modular, real-time air traffic management research¶

 tangram is an open research framework for ADS-B and Mode S flight surveillance data designed for various real-time aviation research topics such as GNSS jamming detection, aviation weather monitoring, emission analysis, and airport performance monitoring.

-The whole framework is designed to be extensible, allowing researchers to develop and integrate their own plugins for specific research needs.
+The core framework includes a JavaScript-based web application and a backend powered by Python and Rust.
+This foundation is designed to be extended, allowing researchers to develop and integrate their own plugins for specific research needs.
 This modularity enables the community to contribute to the platform, encouraging collaboration and knowledge sharing.

 This project is currently funded by the Dutch Research Council (NWO)'s Open Science Fund, OSF23.1.051: https://www.nwo.nl/en/projects/osf231051.